Universality in one-dimensional hierarchical coalescence processes: Analysis of the recursive identity ( ) in OCP Analysis of the recursive identity (2.8) in OCP

-As mentioned in the introduction, a crucial tool to prove Theorem \ref{teo2} is given by a special integral representation of certain Laplace transforms, which makes the identities \eqref{pietra} and \eqref{pietrabis} finally treatable.
-We first consider \eqref{pietra}, focusing our attention on the one--epoch coalescence process in the same setting of Section \ref{annarella} ({\it i.e.}\ the active domains have length in $[d_{\rm min},d_{\rm max})$).
-In what follows, we present an overview of the global scheme, postponing the proofs at the end of the section.
+As mentioned in the \hyperref[intro]{Introduction}, a crucial tool to prove Theorem \ref{teo2} is given by a special integral representation of certain Laplace transforms, which makes identities~(\ref{pietra}) and (\ref{pietrabis}) finally treatable.
+We first consider (\ref{pietra}), focusing our attention on the one-epoch coalescence process in the same setting of Section \ref{annarella} (i.e., the active domains have length in $[d_{\min},d_{\max})$).
+In what follows, we present an overview of the global scheme, postponing proofs to the end of the section.
 It is convenient to work with rescaled random variables.
 More precisely, in the same setting of Theorem \ref{teo1}, we call $X_0, X_\infty$ some generic random variables with law $\mu, \mu_\infty$, respectively.
-Then we define as the rescaled random variables.
-Setting for $s>0$
+Then we define